AndreiCherniaev/bladeRF.wiki.git.git.git./ATSC-Transmitter.md

 This script specifies a video file (tbm_tdf_2.mp4) and saves it to a transport stream file (tbm_tdf_2.ts).
 It also puts a text overlay on it.
 Feel free to change TEXT, VIDEOFILE, and OUTFILE to suit your needs.

+Note that the video just has to be in a format avconv can understand -- it will do the transcoding into something your TV should understand.

 Be warned that MPEG Transport Streams are *big*:

 ```